jonnypetraglia/narrator/README.md

 ### CodeLocationSnapshot

-Listen, I'm not gonna lie, I stole CodeLocationSnapshot almost verbatim from apex-unified-logging & jsut extracted it into its own class.
+Listen, I'm not gonna lie, I stole CodeLocationSnapshot almost verbatim from apex-unified-logging & just extracted it into its own class.
 It works by generating a stacktrace on the fly & then parsing it to determine where exactly in the code (Class, Method, Line) the wrapping function call was.
 That's all I'm gonna say about it.